Rancho Santa Maria de Los Peñasquitos

-Rancho Santa Maria de Los Peñasquitos was a 8486 acre Mexican land grant in present-day southwestern San Diego County, California given in 1823 to Francisco María Ruiz.
+Rancho Santa Maria de Los Peñasquitos was a 8486 acre Mexican land grant in present-day southwestern San Diego County, California, given in 1823 to Francisco María Ruiz.
 The name means "Saint Mary of the Little Cliffs".
-It encompassed the present-day communities of Mira Mesa, Carmel Valley, and Rancho Peñasquitos in northern San Diego city, and was inland from the Torrey Pines State Natural Preserve bluffs.
+It encompassed the present-day communities of Mira Mesa, Carmel Valley, and Rancho Peñasquitos in northern San Diego, and was inland from the Torrey Pines State Natural Preserve bluffs.

 History

 The Rancho Santa Maria de los Peñasquitos was the first Mexican land grant in present-day San Diego County.
 Ruiz built an adobe home on the rancho, which was north of the Presidio and Mission San Diego de Alcalá, and nearby the Kumeyaay settlement of Awil Nyawa.
 Ruiz built the first ranch house on the rancho in 1824, which was later expanded upon.

 In 1837 Ruiz sold his ranch to Francisco María Alvarado - a grandnephew.
 After Ruiz died in 1839, Alvarado moved to the ranch, and lived in the adobe home built by Ruiz.
 Alvarado married Tomasa Pico (1801 - 1876), and they gave the property to their daughter Maria Estéfana Alvarado (1840 - 1926) when she married Captain George Alonzo Johnson (1823 - 1903) in 1859.

-Capt.
+With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, a claim for Rancho Los Peñasquitos was filed with the Public Land Commission in 1852, Capt.
 Johnson inherited the ranch by the time the U.S. government granted a patent to the land in 1876.

 The rancho was also a way station on the wagon road to Warner's Ranch from San Diego via San Pasqual and Santa Ysabel Asistencia, from the 1840s.
 From 1857 to 1860 the rancho was a way station on that road for the coaches of the San Antonio-San Diego Mail Line on the 125 mile route between San Diego and Carrizo Creek Station via the Warner's Ranch road, and the Southern Emigrant Trail.
 Passengers were given meals here, served by the lady of the house.
 Rancho Peñasquitos was 20 miles from San Diego and 16 miles from the next station at San Pasqual.

 Capt.
 Johnson sold the rancho in 1880 to Colonel Jacob Shell Taylor, founder of Del Mar.
 Charles F. Mohnike owned the ranch in 1910.
 In 1921 George Sawday and Oliver Sexon bought the ranch and stocked it with cattle.
 Real estate developer Irvin J. Kahn bought Rancho Peñasquitos in 1962.